-Apart from equitable distribution, or the ultimate division of assets, spousal support or maintenance is often the most contentious issue in any Columbia County divorce.
+Apart from equitable distribution, or the ultimate division of assets, spousal support or maintenance is often the most contentious issue in any Columbia County, Greene County, or Ulster County divorce.
 Whether you are facing a contested or uncontested divorce, this issue will need to be addressed.
 Your divorce attorney will play a key role in the outcome of this, which is why it is so important to choose legal representation whose experience and dedication will best serve you during negotiations or in court.
 In New York State, the court can award maintenance to one spouse.

 Maintenance, which can alternatively be called "alimony” or “spousal support”, is a monetary payment from one spouse to another.
 Either spouse, male or female, can be ordered to pay maintenance to the other spouse by the court.
 The monetary payment can be awarded as a lump sum or over time.
 If you are facing a divorce, and support is an issue, our law offices are experienced in assisting clients with spousal support cases, and together, we will develop the legal strategy you need to help you win your case.

 The supreme and family courts in New York State have broad discretion to award any amount of money necessary to support the recipient spouse, provided the court’s decision is based on the facts and the circumstances existing at the time the award is granted.
 The facts are essential and carefully reviewed.
 With our legal support, the judge in your supreme court or family court case will be presented with the necessary information and facts you need to reach the goals you are seeking in regards to maintenance payments.
-Prior to awarding spousal support, the supreme court or family court judge in your Columbia County Divorce will examine:
+Prior to awarding spousal support, the supreme court or family court judge in your Columbia County or Ulster County Divorce will examine:

 Furthermore, in New York State, the supreme or family court judge may consider three types of spousal support: permanent, rehabilitative, and restitutional.